ChristianoBraga/formal_languages/README.md

-# formal_languages
+# Formal Languages and Automata Theory
-A few implementations of Formal Languages and Automata theory algorithms.
+Some implementations of Formal Languages and Automata theory algorithms to help teaching the subject.